-In line with the recommendations of the UN Committee of the Rights of the Child15, States are called to ensure that all young children (and those with primary responsibility for their well-being) are guaranteed access to appropriate and effective services, including programmes of health, care and education specifically designed to promote their well-being.
+In line with the recommendations of the UN Committee of the Rights of the Child, States are called to ensure that all young children (and those with primary responsibility for their well-being) are guaranteed access to appropriate and effective services, including programmes of health, care and education specifically designed to promote their well-being.
 Particular attention should be paid to the most vulnerable groups of young children and to those who are at risk of discrimination.
-This includes girls, children living in poverty, children with disabilities, children belonging to indigenous or minority groups, children from migrant families, children living with mothers in prison, refugee and asylum-seeking children, children infected with or affected by HIV/AIDS, and children of alcohol- or drug-addicted parents.
+This includes girls, children living in poverty, children with disabilities, children belonging to indigenous or minority groups, children from migrant families, children who are orphaned or lack parental care for other reasons, children living in institutions, children living with mothers in prison, refugee and asylum-seeking children,